levkk/rwf/docs/docs/models/migrations.md

     created "migrations/1729119889028371278_unnamed.down.sql"
     ```

 Migrations are placed inside the `<PROJECT_ROOT>/migrations` folder.
-If this folder doesn't exist, `rwf-cli` will create one automatically.
+If this folder doesn't exist, `rwf-cli` will create it automatically.

-The migration name is optional, and by default the migration will be "unnamed", but it's nice to name it something recognizable, to help others
+The migration name is optional.
+By default the migration will be "unnamed", but it's nice to name it something recognizable; this helps others
-working on the project (and the future you) to know what's being changed.
+working on your project (including future you) to know what was changed.

 ### Writing migrations